0xNineteen/blog.md/lps-v2/index.md

 For example, if the reserves are x, y = 100, 100 with 100 lp tokens minted in total and an lp adds x', y' = 50, 50 then 50 lp tokens are minted as the user is providing (x' / (x + x') = 50/(100 + 50) = 33%) of the liquidity to the pool.
-The reserves are then updated to be x, y = 150, 150, k is updated to be 150 * 150, and 150 lp tokens minted in total is tracked.
+The reserves are then updated to be x, y = 150, 150, k is updated to be 150 * 150, 50 lp tokens are minted to the user and now the total number of lp tokens is 150.

 When a user removes liquidity/burns lp tokens they get the reserve amounts relative to how many lp tokens they're burning and the total number of lp tokens minted.